 Let’s discuss this in detail.

-refers to a set of stages a prospective lead goes through in their journey with the product.
+The customer lifecycle refers to a set of stages a prospective lead goes through in their journey with the product.
 Essentially, the lifecycle is the progress made by a customer during their experience with the product.
 The stages largely depend on the nature of the product or business.
 Holistically, the lifecycle comprises of these stages:

 Each of these stages is governed by different triggers and motives.
 They have different goals and expectations.
 Hence, marketing activities and customer conversations vary significantly from stage to stage and so the marketing automation.

 For example, while delivering ads at lead stage might be a good strategy, but it might not work for retention.
 This is the primary reason why understanding customer lifecycle becomes immensely important for marketers.
 Understanding lifecycle and using the right strategies will help you increase overall efficiency and ROI on marketing efforts.
 In the end, when everyone in the market has got similar tools and budgets, it boils down to strategy and implementation.